csound/csound/Android/README.md

 Before building, make sure ANDROID_NDK_ROOT contains the path to the installed NDK.
-The variable NDK_MODULE_PATH should also be set to the location of the NDK modules (libraries) that will be used in the build, such as libsndfile (the only dependency for Csound).
+The variable NDK_MODULE_PATH should also be set to the location of the NDK modules (libraries) that will be used in the build.

-1. If you want to build the Csound library only (requires the libsndfile-android NDK module, which has to be built separately):
+1. If you want to build the Csound library only:

 ```
+$ sh downloadDependencies.sh
 $ cd ../CsoundAndroid
 $ sh build.sh
 ```